specialdoom/conventional-tasks/README.md

 # ✅ conventional-tasks

-This is a monorepository for the development of a task management app using Svelte, SvelteKit, and Melt-UI.
+This is a monorepository for the development of a todo management app using Svelte, SvelteKit, and Melt-UI.
 This is based on convetional commits standard.

 ## Project Structure